AndreasbCS/Ontology_Unity/README.md

   * Define the rules you need for your ontology
 * In Unity, create a new GameObject
 * In Unity, add the script Assets/OntologyModule/OntologyWebservice.cs to a GameObject
-* Check output from the reasoner in the Unity Console
+* Run the game and check the output from the reasoner in the Unity Console

 ### Using and adapting the code